WebOrigami/docs/src/content/language/comparison.md

 package.json/name
 ```

 In a path, the first part of the path (here, `package.json`) will _always_ be treated as a single name.
-If that name doesn't match a local variable, Origami assumes it's the name of a local file or folder.
+If that name matches a local variable, then the path will be evaluated using that variable as the start.
+Otherwise Origami assumes the path starts with the name of a local file or folder.

 - A path beginning with `~/` will be taken as a reference to the user's home directory.
-- A path can't start with a slash.
-(In Origami, a sequence like `/test/` is a standard JavaScript regular expression.)
-If you want to reference an absolute path, use angle brackets (below).
+- If you want to reference an absolute path that starts with a slash, use angle brackets (below).
+This avoids conflict with JavaScript's regular expression syntax: `/test/`.

 ### URLs